aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 * Configure the desktop application **Software Updater** settings to only allow automatic download and application of security updates.
 Do not apply any non-security updates, unless you are an advanced user.

 ## Using Amazon SageMaker AI
 The deep learning desktop is pre-configured to use [Amazon SageMaker AI](https://aws.amazon.com/sagemaker-ai/).
-To get started with Generative AI training and inference examples in Amazon SageMaker AI, execute following steps in a desktop terminal:
+To get started with Generative AI training and inference examples in Amazon SageMaker AI, execute following commands in a desktop terminal (for AWS AI accelerator based workstation, first run `source /home/ubuntu/aws_neuron_venv_pytorch/bin/activate` in the terminal):

 	mkdir ~/git
 	cd ~/git